jducoeur/jsext/README.md

 ## JSOptionBuilder

+**Note:** JSOptionBuilder is semi-deprecated at this point -- I *think* that the @ScalaJSDefined annotation now covers all of the use cases that this was created for adequately.
+I haven't yet tested that in depth, though.
+If you come up with examples that this can cope with, and JSOptionBuilder really can't, I'd be interested in hearing them.

 JSOptionBuilder is designed to deal with a common problem in building facades, especially facades of JQuery widgets.

 A typical such facade is usually initialized with an "options" object that defines its exact behavior.
 The problem is